QubitProducts/cherrytree/README.md

 ### willTransition(transition)

-Called when router is about to transition.
+Called when router is about to transition away from this route.
 You can abort the transition using `transition.abort()`, e.g.

 ```js
 willTransition: function (transition) {